Coderdotnew/intro_web_apps_dgm/04_class/02_more_loops/README.md

 counter /= 2
 # this divides the counter by 2 for every loop
 ```
-- Note: I will be using the shorter syntax for the rest of the course
+- Note: We will be using the shorter syntax for the rest of the course.

+We are going to look at a basic exaple of a loop and how this loop can be performed numerous ways in Ruby.
+Let's perform this loop using the syntax we already know.
 ```ruby
 # we want each loop to output the following code